 Such records will include, in addition to the name, address and age of the child, timed and dated observations describing the child's behaviour, appearance, statements/remarks made to staff or other children and observations of interactions between the child, other children, members of staff and/or parents/carers that give rise to concern.
 Where possible and without interpretation, the exact words spoken by the child or parent/carer will be recorded.
+Staff are also trained and expected to record their professional opinion/comment/reflection/ analysis of their concerns based on the facts in order to place the record in context for the DSL's future reference.
 Records will be signed, dated and timed by the member of staff making the record.